LIFESTYLE

 7. Archaeological and Artistic Evidence

-Weapons, armor and other artifacts found during archaeological excavations offer us tangible proof of medieval combat practices, helping us gain insights into their materials, design and application.
-These archaeological finds also shed light on knightly combat practices which give us more knowledge on this period’s weaponry and armor design and construction processes.
+Weapons, armor, and other artifacts found during archaeological excavations offer us tangible proof of medieval combat practices, helping us gain insights into their materials, desi,gn, and application.
+These archaeological finds also shed light on knightly combat practices which give us more knowledge of this period’s weaponry and armor design and construction processes.

 Artistic Depictions: Medieval art such as illuminated manuscripts and sculptures often portray knights engaging in combat, providing invaluable insights into their techniques, equipment, and social perceptions of knightly martial arts.